-- By default the name of a transition is the name of its next onward activity, but workflow can specify its own name to reflect different routes to the same activity.
-Here the transition is called "Return to Requester" but, as we will see below, the next activity is actually called "Change Management"
+- By default the name of a transition is the name of its next onward activity, but the workflow can specify its own name to reflect different routes to the same activity.
+Here the transition is called "Return to Requester" but, as we will see below, the next activity is actually called "Change Definition"

 After selecting a transition, the workflow may require some preliminary actions to be performed before submission, eg

 - adding a comment

 For full details see Workflow Selecting Next Activities

 Initiating the Transition

 The selected transition is initiated by submitting the ticket.
 At this point the workflow assistant will enter a busy state whist the transition occurs :

 - Workflow Assistant shows busy whilst the ticket is transitioning as part of the submit (1).